mezo-org/mezod/CONTRIBUTING.md

 8. Tag the release (use `git tag -a`) and create a release in Github.
 9. Delete the `RC` branches.

-**Note**: tharsis’s Evmos team currently cuts releases on a need to have basis.
+**Note**: tharsis’s Mezo team currently cuts releases on a need to have basis.
 We will announce a more standardized release schedule as we near production readiness.